 Random Access Memory (RAM) is a type of computer memory that stores data for programs currently running on your computer.
 It can also store temporary files and user settings.

-If your computer needs more space for these items, it will start using your hard drive as extra storage.
+If your computer needs more space for these items, it will use your hard drive as extra storage.
 However, this can make your computer run slower.

 What is The Difference Between Unified Memory and RAM?